nrosato/Purdue-API-Workshop/README.md

 ### Completed postman collection
 `postman_demo.postman_collection.json`
 Attached to this repo is a completed postman collection; import it into the postman app to see it

-### To Do
-- Add endpoints that use request bodies
-- Change DB to H2 from MySQL workbench